-The Ansoff Matrix is a strategic planning framework to help businesses develop and decide upon strategies for their growth.
+The Ansoff Matrix (sometimes referred to as the Strategic Opportunity Matrix) is a strategic planning framework to help businesses develop and decide upon strategies for their growth.
 It’s designed to effectively provide four strategic options and highlight the levels of risk associated to those for the business.

 It works as a 2x2, housing four generic strategies that can be applied to your business, highlighting a default risk level for each one.
 It’s also known as the Product/Marketing Expansion Grid.

 There are a number of advantages for Ansoff Matrix including:

 As with every framework, there are some limitations to Ansoff Matrix such as:

 The four strategies in an Ansoff Matrix are:

 The Market Penetration strategy is about focusing on your existing business, your current product or service, and your current segmentation.
 If you’re picking this strategy then you’re objective is market share growth.

 This approach sometimes is viewed as just doing “more of the same”, which is perhaps unfair.
 If you’ve got a successful niche and there’s significant growth in your market, then it’s a sensible decision to continue to focus and reap the rewards.

 The Market Development strategy is taking your existing products or services into new marketplaces, both geographic or customers.
 For example, you might want to move from the UK and begin selling to the US, or you might decide that your product or service would be fantastic for a completely different type of customer.